Clerodendrum paniculatum

 Summer through fall; nearly year-round in frost-free climates

-Similar flowers: anthuriums and ixoras also share similar meanings.
+Similar flowers: peregrina flowers and heliconia rostratas also share similar meanings.

 Transform your space with our curated selection of designer floral throw pillows